In May 2016 a cross-disciplinary, scholarly teaching forum for faculty from the Danforth and Medical campuses started.

-The Cross-Campus Education Research Group (C2 ERG), which includes faculty from Arts & Sciences, the School of Medicine, the Brown School, and the Sam Fox School, began meeting monthly in Fall 2016.
-The Office of the Provost provides support for the group to meet during the academic year.
+The Cross-Campus Education Research Group (C2 ERG), which includes faculty from Arts & Sciences, the School of Medicine, the Brown School, the McKelvey School of Engineering, and the School of Law, began meeting monthly in Fall 2016.
+The Program of Occupational Therapy provides funding and CIRCLE provides logistical support for the group to meet during the academic year.

 The group discusses various educational strategies and innovations and explores how these could be studied in multidisciplinary contexts to determine factors that positively impact student engagement, motivation, and learning.